Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-We paid attention to potential ethical issues in our experiments.
-We have gone through the IRB process in our institution and manually ensured that the images in our user survey were not offensive.
-In the experiment on the commodity AD vehicle, we presented the attacks only against the parked AD vehicle and made sure that the attacks were not visible from public roads where other AD vehicles might be driving.
+\textbf{Ethical Considerations:} We have gone through the IRB process for the user study.
+In the experiment on the Tesla Model 3, we ensured that the attacks were not visible to other Tesla vehicles driving on public roads.

 \nsection{Conclusion}